 Our second week of ancient Egypt will focus on one of the most important element of an ancient Egyptians lives: temples and gods!

 Activity 1: Read + Discuss.
 Examine the text and the pictures from Usborne World History pages 136-137.
+Next, read pages 28 and 29 of the DK Findout!
+Ancient Egypt book.
 Discuss the pictures and details.

 As you discuss, ask open-ended questions that will lead to great conversations.
 Here are some to get you started: